 • A domain allows you to own your brand name.
 Once it is registered, it cannot be used by any other service or company.

-• A domain gives you complete control over your digital identity, including where the address points to and how your brand appears online for improved visibility and increased traffic.
+• A domain gives you complete control over your digital identity, including where the address points to and how your brand appears online, to improve visibility and increase traffic.

 • Search engines prioritize trusted and branded domains in their search results.